-Va., natural resources students spend a day with a professionals working in that field, observing all that they do.
+Va., natural resources students spend a day with a professionals working in

 Students ask employees they shadow: What do you like and dislike about the job?
 What are typical starting salaries?
 What kind of skills do you need to perform your job?
 What responsibilities do you have?